 Looking for somewhere to wake up and smell the daisies?
 Scotland boasts some fantastic campsites among wonderful mountain and coastal scenery or beautiful pine forests and even castle grounds.
-The Applecross Campsite rewards you with peace and tranquillity; there’s no mobile phone reception – just the views across to Skye, while at Rothiemurcus in the heart of the Cairngorms National Park, you can choose from camping in among tall pines, beside the small river or on the island formed by the river.
+The Applecross Campsite rewards you with peace and tranquillity; there’s no mobile phone reception – just the views across to Skye, while at Rothiemurcus in the heart of the Cairngorms National Park, you can choose from camping in amongst tall pines, beside the small river or on the island formed by the river.

 9. Catch, cook and eat your own dinner

-It must a great feeling to catch and cook your own food out in wild and natural places… Round up a few friends and have a memorable experience involving a walk, foraging and cooking.
+It must be a great feeling to catch and cook your own food out in wild places.
+Round up a few friends and have a memorable experience involving a walk, foraging and cooking.
 It can be a spot of fishing or game hunting (permits required), collecting shellfish at Scotland’s coasts or even picking mushrooms or wildberries.
 Cook dinner and watch the sun set as its final light glimmers and brings the landscape aglow.
 And we’ve even got some handy recipes for you!
 Remember: do not eat any wild food unless you are certain of its identification.